 London Heathrow Airport CEO John Holland-Kaye has been pressuring the government to adopt a testing alternative since the start of the summer.
 The government, however, has been hesitant to approve anything — until now.

-“We support the Government’s decision to opt for a single-test, private sector-led, passenger-funded approach that does not compete for, nor divert, vital NHS testing resources, to reduce travel restrictions while protecting public health”, a Virgin Atlantic spokesperson said of the announcement.
-“But a firm commitment that a comprehensive testing regime will be implemented in November is required to boost consumer confidence, enable global travel and project jobs”.
+“We support the Government’s decision to opt for a single-test, private sector-led, passenger-funded approach that does not compete for, nor divert, vital NHS testing resources, to reduce travel restrictions while protecting public health,” a Virgin Atlantic spokesperson said of the announcement in October.
+“But a firm commitment that a comprehensive testing regime will be implemented in November is required to boost consumer confidence, enable global travel and project jobs.”

 What does this mean for your holiday?

-At this point, all existing restrictions on international travel remain in place.
-More specifically, that means that the government’s travel corridors approach still remains in place.
+At this point, all existing restrictions on travel remain in place.
+More specifically, that means that because of lockdown, all non-essential travel is off the table.
+For those who have to travel for essential reasons or who are already abroad, the government’s travel corridors approach still remains in place.

-Each Thursday, Schapps announces which destinations will be added or removed from the list for that week.
+Each Thursday, Shapps announces which destinations will be added or removed from the list for that week.
 So, for the time being, we will continue to follow those announcements.